Dr Alexandra Loske

 |download vCarddownload vCard to your mobile|

 Alexandra obtained an M.A. in Linguistics and English Literature from Humboldt University Berlin in 1997 and ten years later added an M.A. in Art History from the University of Sussex.
 She then received an AHRC funded D.Phil scholarship.
 Her research is based at the Royal Pavilion, Brighton, where she also regularly gives guided tours and talks.
+Alexandra submitted her doctoral thesis in January 2014 and passed her Viva Voce on 9 May 2014.
+She will graduate in July 2014.

 In 2011/12 she curated the exhibition Robert Goff - An Etcher in the Wake of Whistler at Brighton Museum and Art Gallery.